samwhile/nielsen-scheduler/README.md

 ## Project Overview

-Appointment scheduling application built in `Spring Boot` with `Spring Data JPA` as the persistence API and `H2` embedded database layer.
+Appointment scheduling application for a car repair service, built in `Spring Boot` with `Spring Data JPA` as the persistence API and `H2` embedded database layer.

 ### Libraries and frameworks used